BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 - **Relentless Advance** `ACTIVE`

-Ogres can pass through friendly Orc, Goblin and Bat models when they Charge into Combat, but not when forced to Move from Magical Powers or special rules.
-Each model they pass through suffers a Strength 3 hit.
-Any model that the Ogre ends their move on is automatically slain.
+This model may Move through friendly Orc, Goblin or Bat models when they Charge into Combat, though not when forced to Move by the effects of an enemy Magical Power or special rule.
+Each friendly model Moved through in this way immediately suffers a Strength 3 hit.
+This model may finish its Move overlapping friendly models, though any friendly models it finishes its Move overlapping will automatically be slain.

 </div>